magsmagsmags/nalabear/README.md

 # How to use?
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.
 1. Load the web app at https://magsmagsmags.github.io/nalabear/
 1. Select the random password's character length by entering an integer between 8 and 128
 1. Select at least one of the four character-types (uppercase. lowercase, number, symbols/special characters) using the checkbox for each character type